 Jeffrey S. DeWitt Chief Financial Officer

 MEMORANDUM

 TO: The Honorable Phil Mendelson

 Chairman, Council of the District of Columbia

 FROM: Jeffrey S. DeWitt

 Chief Financial Officer

-DATE: October 1, 2018
+DATE: October 15, 2018

-SUBJECT: Fiscal Impact Statement - Short-term Rental Regulation and Affordable
+SUBJECT: REVISED Fiscal Impact Statement - Short-term Rental Regulation and

-Gleen Sacwill

-Housing Protection Act of 2018
+Affordable Housing Protection Act of 2018

 REFERENCE: Bill 22-92, Committee Print provided to the Office of Revenue Analysis

 on September 26, 2018

+This fiscal impact statement includes costs for the Department of Consumer and Regulatory Affairs and replaces the one issued on October 1, 2018.

 Conclusion

 Funds are not sufficient in the fiscal year 2019 through fiscal year 2022 budget and financial plan to implement the bill.
-The bill is subject to appropriations in an approved budget and financial plan.
-The bill will cost at least \$20 million in fiscal year 2019 and \$96 million over the four-year financial plan.
+The bill will cost \$21.7 million in fiscal year 2019 and \$104.1 million over the four-year financial plan.

 Background

 The bill establishes restrictions on short-term rentals1 of property in the District facilitated by a booking service2, such as the online services Airbnb or HomeAway.
+The bill also limits all short-term rentals to booking services that provide a rental license number on the listing and requires the District to monitor booking services' compliance with the requirement.

-It requires that all short-term rentals be the owner's primary residence, which the bill defines. as property eligible for the homestead deduction.3 The bill creates a license category under the basic business license for short-term rentals and specifies that the license shall be valid for two years.
-All short-term renters must have a short-term license, liability insurance of at least \$500,0004, and a 24-hour accessible telephone number, to be answered by a person in case of emergency.
-No license may be issued if renting the property is prohibited by the zoning regulations.
+All short-term rentals must be the owner's primary residence, which the bill defines as property eligible for the Homestead deduction.3 The bill creates a license category under the basic business license for short-term rentals and specifies that the license shall be valid for two years.
+All short-

 1 The bill defines short-term rentals as paid lodging for transient guests in a host's primary residence that are not a hotel, motel, boarding house, rooming house, or bed and breakfast.

-2 The bill defines booking service as any person or entity that facilitates a short-term rental reservation and collects payment for the rental
+2 The bill defines booking service as any person or entity that facilitates a short-term rental reservation and collects payment for the rental.

 3 D.C.
 Official Code § 47-850.